-As a result of efforts by Bishop Ivan Buchko, the apostolic visitor for Ukrainian Greek Catholics in Western Europe, in December 1948 the Rev. Lopatynsky moved to the United Kingdom to work as a priest in the UGCC in Great Britain.
-He served as an assistant priest of the London parish of the UGCC.
-In August 1949 he became dean of the UGCC in Great Britain, responsible for liaison between the clergy and the then vicar general of Bishop Buchko, the Rev. Volodymyr Malanczuk.
+As a result of efforts by Bishop Ivan Buchko, the apostolic visitor for Ukrainian Graeco-Catholics in Western Europe, in December 1948 the Rev. Lopatynsky moved to the United Kingdom to work as a priest in the Ukrainian Catholic Church in Great Britain (UCC-GB).
+He served as an assistant priest of the London parish, and in August 1949 became dean of the UCC-GB, responsible for liaison between the clergy and the then vicar general of Bishop Buchko, the Rev. Volodymyr Malanczuk.
 In May 1950 he emigrated to the USA to live with his family.

 Malynovskyi, O., ‘O. Damian Lopatynskyi’, Ukrainska Dumka (London), 4 March 1951, p.
 3